rooeque/.myconf/README.md

 Pull/Clone this repo into your `$HOME` directory

 ##### iTerm
-In `Preferences -> General` you will notice at the bottom of the panel, there is a setting Load preferences from a custom folder.
+In `Preferences -> General`, there is a setting near the bottom called something like: "Load preferences from a custom folder".
 Choose your `$HOME` directory

 You're done!